mleonova/Graphics-Part1-Skeleton/README.md

 [Part 3: Animation](https://github.com/mleonova/Graphics-Part3-Animation)

+## Objectives
 The main objectives of Part 1 are:

 1. Loading and parsing a text file (.skel) that describes the skeleton of an object.
 2. Posing and displaying the skeleton.

 ## Background
-In computer animation, a skeleton, also known as a rig, is a hierarchical structure of bones or joints that is used to control the movement of characters or objects.
-It serves as a virtual framework upon which the model or mesh is built, allowing animators to manipulate and animate the character more easily.
+In computer animation, a skeleton, also known as a rig, acts as an invisible framework that supports and controls the movement of characters or objects.
+It resembles a tree-like structure, with interconnected joints forming a hierarchy.

-A skeleton is organized in a hierarchical manner, resembling the structure of a human skeleton.
-It consists of a root bone (typically located at the character's hip or base) and a series of interconnected bones that extend outwards, forming a tree-like structure.
-Each bone is connected to its parent bone, except for the root bone, which is at the top of the hierarchy.
+The skeleton starts with a root joint located at the character's hip or base.
+From there, additional joints branch out, creating a network of connections.

+Joints function as pivotal points, much like the joints in our own bodies.
+They provide the ability to move and flex, allowing animators to manipulate and animate characters with ease.
+By adjusting the position, rotation, and size of these joints, a wide range of poses and movements can be achieved.

+Each joint possesses what we call "degrees of freedom."
+This refers to the various directions in which a joint can move within certain limits.
+For instance, some joints, like ball-and-socket joints, allow for free rotation in multiple directions, while others, like hinge joints, only allow movement along a single axis.

+These joints are organized hierarchically, meaning that the movement of a parent joint affects the movement of its child joints.
+This hierarchical structure ensures coordinated and realistic motion throughout the character or object.

-If we're to create skeleton file of Olaf, the aproximate hierarchy would look following:
+If we were to create a skeleton file for Olaf, the approximate hierarchy would look as follows:
 ![Skeleton diagram](Skeleton_diagram.png)

 ## Skeleton file